-Family stability enables children to flourish and two parents, living together, are better able to earn enough for a decent standard of living.
+'Family stability enables children to flourish and two parents, living together, are better able to earn enough for a decent standard of living.
 Family breakdown increases the risk of poverty, especially persistent poverty.
-The goal should be to help parents stay together where possible and when they cannot, the aim should be to help parents to separate and parent well.
+The goal should be to help parents stay together where possible and when they cannot, the aim should be to help parents to separate and parent well.'
+(JRF, 2016, p.18) 21

-Continue the success in Child and Family services, of the effective approach to safe reduction in numbers of looked- after children and enabling them to be cared for either within the City and County of Swansea or nearby.
+Continue the success in Child and Family services, of the effective approach to safe reduction in numbers of looked- after children and enabling them to be cared for either within Swansea or nearby.

-Continue to deliver the signs of safety practice model, supporting the whole family.

-Continue to deliver the Flying Start programme, measuring the impact upon attainment and attendance at the foundation phase.
+Continue to deliver the Signs of Safety practice model, supporting the whole family.
+Continue to deliver the Flying Start programme, measuring the impact upon attainment and attendance at the Foundation Phase.